July 1, 2024

 Instructions

-• Cook the noodles as per packet instructions and then rinse in cold water and drain.
+• Cook the noodles as per packet instructions.
+Drain and rinse in cold water.

 • Whilst the noodles are cooking, shred the cabbage and carrot into thin strips and slice the radishes.

-• Add all the dressing ingredients together in a bowl and mix well.
+• Add all the dressing ingredients to a bowl and mix well.

-• To assemble, add the noodles and all the veg to a large serving bowl and pour over the dressing, add some chopped nuts and/or sesame seeds to garnish.
+• To assemble, add the noodles and all the veg to a large serving bowl.
+Pour over the dressing, add some chopped nuts and/or sesame seeds to garnish.

 Notes

-• This works very well for meal prep as you can box this up into portions and keep in the fridge and eat cold when you are out and about.
+• This works well for meal prep.
+Box up into portions and keep in the fridge and eat cold when you are out and about.

 • If you don’t eat all of this in one sitting, it will last for about 3 days in a sealed tub in the fridge.